ConnorMCHARRY/SpaceInvaders/design.md

 This games at its core is a classic game of space invaders but with a twist.
 This version will introduce item blocks, think of it like mario kart abilities.

-## User Management
-Users will be able to login, log out, reset their passwords, and edit their details.

-Users will need to store:
-- Name
-- DOB
-- Hashed password
-- Access Level (user vs Administrator)
-- Status (active or disabled)

 # Project Plan